 Mix baking soda and water until you get a thick paste.

-Add 4 drops of peppermint essential oil – http://amzn.to/1cMhLuC and mix.
-Go easy because I used 6 drops the first time I did it and woah, overpowered.
+Add 4 drops of peppermint essential oil and mix.
+Go easy because I used 6 drops the first time I did it and Woah, overpowered.
 (There are other essential oils you could add to this mixture that would be good but I chose peppermint for – #1 – Its antiseptic properties. #2 – Its mood-lifting ability because, duh, if you are scrubbing a tub, or worse a toilet, then you better believe some mood-lifting is in order.)

 Scrub away.
 You can save it in a small jar or just mix it up fresh each time you go to clean.
 It is really that easy.
 If you give it a try, let me know.

-– Some recipes out there for homemade soft scrub call for baking soda and vinegar (instead of water).
+– Some recipes out there for a homemade soft scrub call for baking soda and vinegar (instead of water).
 Well, if you remember from high school chemistry, baking soda and vinegar neutralize each other, so better to use them separately in cleaning.

 – I’ve seen some recipes that add salt to the mixture.
-If you have a particularly grimy surface to clean this might be a good addition but I haven’t tried it.
+If you have a particularly grimy surface to clean this might be good addition but I haven’t tried it.

 – This is also THE BEST mixture to use to get your glass stove tops clean.
 In fact, leave the paste to sit on the spots and then scrub.
 Works every time.